 5. Parents’ and loved ones’ who are “in denial” of ADHD

 Now we turn back to the NYT story.
-Did the poor young man featured in the piece truly not have ADHD, as his parents claim?
+Did Richard Fee, the poor young man featured in the piece, truly not have ADHD, as his parents claim?
 I’ve seen no evidence of that.
 This was the weakest point of the story.

 Reporter Alan Schwarz has made it clear that he has no understanding of ADHD’s complexity.
 As a former newspaper editor, I have seen the pattern: “Hot Dog” reporters who will do anything to land on the front page, above the fold.
-They might have had success on one topic (in his case, concussions from sports) and fancy themselves a rockstar on all topics.
+They might have had success on one topic (in his case, starting as a sports reporter, concussions from sports) and fancy themselves a rockstar on all topics.

-But could it be the parents’ own denial systems about their son’s long-running ADHD-plus-related problems augmented their son’s distress?
+Could it be that Fee’s parents’ own denial systems about their son’s long-running ADHD-plus-related problems augmented their son’s distress?
 At least these doctors believed him, Richard Fee might have felt.

 6. Prescribers Who Fail to Ask for Third-Party Feedback